neard/neard/README.md

 Before [reporting an issue](https://github.com/crazy-max/neard/issues), please :
 * Tell me what is your operating system and platform (eg. Windows 7 64-bits).
 * Tell me your Neard version (eg. 1.0.0).
+* Close Neard.
 * Change this variable in the ``neard.conf`` file ``appLogsVerbose = 2``.
+* Launch Neard and reproduce your problem.
+* Close Neard.
-* Zip the ``logs`` folder and a screenshot of your issue and attached the archive file to the issue.
+* Zip the ``logs`` folder and a screenshot of your issue.
+* Upload the zip file on a file hosting system like [Sendspace](https://www.sendspace.com/).
+* Add the link of the uploaded file to the issue.

 ## Donate